Build market-ready scientific skills and take them to the world.

 Brothers celebrate business, science degrees

 Graduating from the University of the Sunshine Coast was a special moment for the Engelbrecht brothers.

 What will I study

-Select 8 advanced level (200/300 coded) elective courses from the School of Business
+Select 8 developing and graduate level (200/300 coded) elective courses (96 units) from the USC Business School.

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.